-The sustainable biopower incentive program is changing to a competitive solicitation in fiscal year 2014, with the first solicitation round scheduled for Q4 of 2013.
+The sustainable biopower incentive program is changing to a competitive solicitation in fiscal year 2014.
+The solicitation was posted on February 20, 2014 and may be downloaded by clicking the link below.

 Sustainable biopower technologies are eligible for financial incentives through New Jersey's Clean Energy Program.
 These biopower technologies use a renewable supply of organic material (biomass) to produce electricity, thus reducing our dependence on fossil fuels while promoting local business and farming.